-20+ years’ experience in Higher Education Quality Management and Enhancement (QME); in July 2010 set up a small education consultancy business, mainly working with University Business Schools in Yorkshire; have provided personal tutoring and dissertation supervision for the University of York Management School since 2010.
+20+ years’ experience in Higher Education Quality Management and Enhancement (QME); in July 2010 set up a small education consultancy business, mainly working with University Business Schools in Yorkshire; have provided personal tutoring and dissertation supervision for the School for Business and Society since 2010.

 Current interest providing and developing pedagogy to support Business and Management School Masters students [the overwhelming majority from outside the UK] in meeting the challenges of transition to Masters level study in the UK and thus achieving their potential.

 Director of Teaching Quality, Leeds University Business School 2002-2010; developed and implemented Learning and Teaching and assessment strategies; led student support projects, including “Transition to Masters Study”, “Creating a Learning Community” (undergraduate internships), “How Students Work”, “Plagiarism” (including published research in this area) and “Employability Skills”.
 A leading role in preparations for and during successful School EQUIS and AMBA accreditations and reaccreditations 2003-2010 and AACSB accreditation 2010-2012.

 Quality Assurance Agency (QAA) Specialist Subject Reviewer in Chemical Engineering and Environmental Science (1994-6); led Review Panels in England and Scotland with the QAA (2001-4).

 Research Fellow at Leeds University (School of Textile Industries) - investigated possible uses of cellulosic fibres, their conversion to activated carbons and related areas; previously biosorption of metal ions using linseed flax fibres and waste textile materials.

 Research Assistant at Leeds University (Department of Fuel and Energy) - investigated the pyrolysis of waste materials (led to the award of a PhD in 1992).